OffchainLabs/token-bridge-contracts/scripts/usdc-bridge-deployment/README.md

 - set minter role to L2 USDC gateway with max allowance

 Now new USDC gateways can be used to deposit/withdraw USDC.
 And everything is in place to support transtition to native USDC issuance, in case Circle and Orbit chain owner agree to it.

+## Transition to native USDC
+Once transition to native USDC is agreed on, following steps are required:
+- L1 gateway owner pauses deposits on parent chain by calling `pauseDeposits()`
+- L2 gateway owner pauses withdrawals on child chain by calling `pauseWithdrawals()`
+- master minter removes the minter role from the child chain gateway
+  - there should be no in-flight deposits when minter role is revoked.
+If there are any, they should be executed (can be done by anyone by claiming the failed retryable ticket which does the USDC depositing)
+  - if minter role is revoked before in-flight deposits are claimed, those funds can’t be minted.
+One option is to leave the gateway’s minter role, but decrease the allowance to match the total amount of unclaimed deposits
+- L1 gateway owner sets Circle's account as burner on the parent chain gateway using `setBurner(address)`
+- L1 gateway owner reads the total supply of USDC on the child chain, and then invokes `setBurnAmount(uint256)` on the parent child gateway where the amount matches the total supply
+  - in case there are unclaimed deposits which are claimable, their total amount should be added to the supply as those tokens shall eventually be minted by child chain gateway
+- USDC masterMinter gives minter role with 0 allowance to L1 gateway, so the burn can be executed
+- on the child chain, L2 gateway owner calls the `setUsdcOwnershipTransferrer(address)` to set the account (provided and controlled by Circle) which will be able to transfer the bridged USDC ownership and proxy admin
+- if not already owned by gateway, L2 USDC owner transfers ownership to gateway, and proxy admin transfers admin rights to gateway
+- Circle uses `usdcOwnershipTransferrer` account to trigger `transferUSDCRoles(address)` which will set caller as USDC proxy admin and will transfer USDC ownership to the provided address
+- Circle calls `burnLockedUSDC()` on the L1 gateway using `burner` account to burn the `burnAmount` of USDC
+  - remaining USDC will be cleared off when remaining in-flight USDC withdrawals are executed, if any
+  - L1 gateway owner is trusted to not frontrun this TX to modify the burning amount